 Lyon is France’s second-largest urban area after Paris and the capital of the Auvergne-Rhône-Alpes region.
-The city is a major tourist site with its historic town (Vieux-Lyon, Presqu’île) and a World Heritage site by Unesco.
-2,000 years ago, the Romans founded the city where the Rhône meet the Saône.
+The city is a primary tourist site with its historic town (Vieux-Lyon, Presqu’île) and a World Heritage site by Unesco.
+2,000 years ago, the Romans founded the city where the Rhône met the Saône.
 It became a commercial and cultural hub in Eastern France, also famous for being the French capital of gastronomy.
-Here is some practical information to help you plan your visit to this amazing vibrant city!
+Here is some practical information to help you plan your visit to this amazing, vibrant city!

 What about Lyon?

-Situated in Eastern France, Lyon is the third biggest French city by population, after Paris and Marseille.
-In 2016, 515,695 people lived in the city, and the population is increasing every year.
+In Eastern France, Lyon is the third biggest French city by population, after Paris and Marseille.
+In 2016, 515,695 people lived in the city, and the population is increasing yearly.

-Consequently, Lyon has strengthened its important role in the French economy and culture over the years.
+Consequently, Lyon has strengthened its essential role in the French economy and culture.

-Nowadays, Lyon is the capital of the Auvergne-Rhône-Alpes region, the second largest and richest region in France.
+Nowadays, Lyon is the capital of the Auvergne-Rhône-Alpes region, the second largest and most prosperous region in France.

 The Saône and the Rhône